szczyglis-dev/py-gpt/README.md

 # 2.1.79 (2024-04-26)

 - OpenAI API upgraded to version 1.23.6.
+- Assistants API: added tool: File search and removed deprecated tool: Retrieval.
 - Support for remote Assistant Vector Stores added (accessible through the Assistants API).
 - Remote Vector Stores management tool introduced (right-click on an Assistant, select 'Edit', then click the database icon to open Remote Vector Stores editor).
 - Importer for Remote Assistant Vector Stores and files included.
-- Files uploaded in Assistants mode can now be shared across Vector Stores.
+- Files uploaded in Assistants mode can now be shared between threads using Vector Stores.

 # 2.1.78 (2024-04-25)